 I am going to summarize data from all three sources.

-First method: National Survey Data
+1. National Survey Data

 Our first point of comparison is to look at the May 2020 National Occupational Employment and Wage Estimates collected by the United States Department of Labor, Bureau of Labor Statistics.
 Here we see survey data collected from people in the field.
 Buried in the data are the salaries for mental health clinicians.
 In round numbers, psychotherapists’ yearly salaries are these: